 Understanding the unique care requirements of white, yellow, and rose gold ensures your fine jewelry maintains its beauty and value for generations.
 White gold requires the most maintenance with regular rhodium re-plating, yellow gold offers the lowest-maintenance traditional option, and rose gold provides durability with romantic character.
 Choose the gold color that best fits your lifestyle, aesthetic preferences, and maintenance commitment.

-At Deeve, we work exclusively with solid 14K and 18K gold in all three colors.
+At DEEVE, we work exclusively with solid 14K and 18K gold in all three colors.
 Our expert jewelers provide complimentary inspections, professional cleaning, and rhodium re-plating services to ensure your gold jewelry receives the specialized care it deserves.